-Task parameters decide the type of skills and capabilities that will be required to accomplish the end results successfully
+Task parameters decide the type of skills and capabilities that will be required to accomplish the end results successfully.

 To gather an effective team one needs to focus on both skills that a team member needs to possess and the pool of skills the entire team needs to have.

 One needs to calibrate the performance of the team members and keep reminding them that they need to work as one team to achieve the goal that is pre-designed.

 A Perfect Team Member

-- Team members should be disciplined and organized; this brings efficiency to the team
+1. Team members should be disciplined and organized; this brings efficiency to the team

-- They should be great communicators who will listen to and address the teams concerns effectively
+2. They should be great communicators who will listen to and address the teams concerns effectively

-- Team members should be objectively talented in their field, should have experience in the needed task
+3. Team members should be objectively talented in their field, should have experience in the needed task

-- Team members should be resourceful, that is they should have external and internal connections
+4. Team members should be resourceful, that is they should have external and internal connections

-- The team member should be proactive in nature, which is they should be able to take actions on their own
+5. The team member should be proactive in nature, which is they should be able to take actions on their own

-- And finally, a team member should have a total and pure commitment towards the project and their role in the team.
+6. And finally, a team member should have a total and pure commitment towards the project and their role in the team.

 What Makes A Successful Team?

 A perfect team needs an amazing project manager and a group of skilled individuals who are committed towards a single goal.

-- Roles and goals of the team should be clearly defined.
+1. Roles and goals of the team should be clearly defined.

-- Participation of all the members should be balanced and well defined
+2. Participation of all the members should be balanced and well defined

-- Communication among the members should be clear and open
+3. Communication among the members should be clear and open

-- Relationships among the fellow team members should be co-operative and should be devoid of any tug and pull
+4. Relationships among the fellow team members should be co-operative and should be devoid of any tug and pull

-- There should be diversity in the team, members from different demographics and expertise should work together
+5. There should be diversity in the team, members from different demographics and expertise should work together

-- The project manager should participate; the leader should be fully involved in managing the task and their outcomes
+6. The project manager should participate; the leader should be fully involved in managing the task and their outcomes

-- There should effective decision making involved from the leader’s side
+7. There should effective decision making involved from the leader’s side

-- Conflicts and stresses should be resolved quickly
+8. Conflicts and stresses should be resolved quickly

-- Lastly, the overall atmosphere of the project team should be positive.
+9. Lastly, the overall atmosphere of the project team should be positive.
 Positive atmosphere leads to efficient working conditions which in turn increases productivity.

 Testing Job Of A Project Manager

 Managers should be a fine combination of patience and grit to bring a change through the project and create a positive impact on both the business value and the team members.

-- Creating and designing project management standards and guidelines
+1. Creating and designing project management standards and guidelines

-- Keeping a close track of every team member’s responsibilities and their performance using management tools and software
+2. Keeping a close track of every team member’s responsibilities and their performance using management tools and software

-- Planning the project keeping in mind different resources and the goal that is to be reached
+3. Planning the project keeping in mind different resources and the goal that is to be reached

-- Monitoring the progress of the project and take timely decisions regarding any kind of changes required
+4. Monitoring the progress of the project and take timely decisions regarding any kind of changes required

-- Keeping the project on track and making sure that no resource is wasted unnecessarily on tasks
+5. Keeping the project on track and making sure that no resource is wasted unnecessarily on tasks

-- Keep a close check on risks involved in the project like market risk, forgery risk, financial risk, etc. Usually, if risks are left unchecked, they can lead to dangerous after effects
+6. Keep a close check on risks involved in the project like market risk, forgery risk, financial risk, etc. Usually, if risks are left unchecked, they can lead to dangerous after effects

-- Keep a check on the quality standards of the work delivered from time to time
+7. Keep a check on the quality standards of the work delivered from time to time

-- Consider the interdependency of other projects on their own project, so that any potential impact can be taken care of
+8. Consider the interdependency of other projects on their own project, so that any potential impact can be taken care of

-- Evaluate the effectiveness of the project on a daily basis
+9. Evaluate the effectiveness of the project on a daily basis

-- Follow up on changes that are to be made and give recommendations to the team members
+10. Follow up on changes that are to be made and give recommendations to the team members

-- Manage and give feedback to stakeholders and make sure that their expectations are met.
+11. Manage and give feedback to stakeholders and make sure that their expectations are met.

 Process Involved In Projecting